efg95/Intro-to-Java-work-that-I-did/README.md

-# All the relevant projects that I have done in my Java classes, using the JAVA programming language
+# All the relevant projects that I have done in Java Language